 Tips for Caring for Cacti & Succulents

-Cacti & Succulents are some of the easiest plants to care for in the home.
+Cacti and succulents are some of the easiest plants to care for in the home.
 Here are some tips to help keep your desert dwelling friends happy and thriving all year long:

 Light & Location